PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/14_classification.md

 - Classification vs. Regression

-Classification is a type of supervised learning where the output variable, \( y \), can only take on one of a small set of possible values, rather than any value in an infinite range as in regression.
-Unlike linear regression, which predicts continuous numbers, classification predicts discrete categories.
+Classification is a type of supervised learning where the output variable \( y \) can only take on one of a small set of possible values, unlike regression, which predicts continuous values.
+Classification predicts discrete categories, such as "spam" or "not spam," rather than any number in an infinite range.

 ### 03.00.01 Examples of Classification Problems